12 Open Source IoT Platforms that you should know

 - Web administration interface

-ThingSpeak is a IoT platform and API for data collection and analytics.
+ThingSpeak is an IoT platform and API for data collection and analytics.
 It serves as a bridge connecting edge node devices, such as temperature and pressure sensors that collect data and data exploratory analysis software that analyzes the data.

 In addition to storing and retrieving numeric and alphanumeric data, the ThingSpeak API allows numeric data processing which includes